 When it comes to choosing the best office chair for sciatica, here’s what you should consider:

 - Back support.
 A good ergo chair must provide good support for your spinal curve and lumbar area to promote proper posture and ease pressure on your nerve.

 - Ergonomic adjustability.
 It will also have options that let you adjust chair features like height, tilt, seat depth, and armrests to help you find you’re most comfortable sitting position and help promote better posture.

 - Durability.
 While sciatica pain normally eases in 4-6 months, a good chair should be durable enough to last at least five to ten years, so you maintain the proper posture and habits to prevent a recurrence of your sciatica.

 - Price.
-A good chair must keep you from breaking your back without breaking your bank.
+A good chair must keep you from breaking your back without breaking the bank.
 Many of the chairs come with a heavy price tag, so always consider which features are necessary and which are optional for you.

 Summary: The chair for sciatica relief is one that provides good support for your lumbar area and spinal curve to promote proper posture and relieve stress on the spine.
 It should have good back support, ergonomic adjustability features, a durable and sturdy build, and fit your budget.